 Keep it real, keep it authentic

-“Fake it till you make it” is probably the worst piece of advice anyone can give you when it comes to storytelling in marketing.
+“Fake it till you make it” is probably the worst piece of advice anyone can give you when it comes to storytelling in content

 Being fake or unauthentic is absolutely not an option.
 The last thing you want is for your story to sound like an overtly fabricated and cliched narrative that readers can totally see-through.